conix-analytics/sc-analytics-website/README.md

-Website for my self-employed activities.
+Website for my self-employed activities, powered by Hugo.